Co-operative Education Tax Credit

 grant_single_labels|admissibility

-- All corporations or unincorporated businesses with permanent establishments in Ontario subject to Ontario corporate income tax or Ontario personal income tax
+- The employer must be subject to Ontario corporate income tax or Ontario personal income tax.

-- The employer must supervise and evaluate the student's job performance during the placement
+- The employer must supervise and evaluate the student's job performance during the work placement.

 grant_eligibility_criteria|who_can_apply